 The real incomes of collective farmers, too, on the basis of the growth of agricultural production and higher labour productivity will increase for the same period by not less than 40 per cent, mostly due to the expansion of the common output of the collective farmers.

-Resolutions and decisions of the Communist Party of the Soviet Union, Volume 4, The Khrushchev Years 1953-1964
+Resolutions and decisions of the Communist Party of the Soviet Union, Volume 4, The Khrushchev Years 1953-1964 administration of state affairs and in the leadership of economic and cultural construction.

 26 June 1959